 A jury on Friday October 17, 2014 awarded over $7.4 million to a mother who was seriously injured and whose 3-year old daughter was killed in a 2012 pedestrian accident in an Orange County school crosswalk.
 The jury found the driver, Carlos Parra, 20, negligent in the accident, but also found the County of Orange shared 20% of the liability because of the dangerous condition of the crosswalk.
-The plaintiff was represented at trial by Richard E. Donahoo and Judith Camilleri of Donahoo & Associates.
+The plaintiff was represented at trial by Richard E. Donahoo and Judith Camilleri of Donahoo & Associates, PC.

 The accident occurred at dusk on February 8, 2012 when Lady Hernandez was crossing Gilbert Street in Anaheim at Guinida Lane, with her daughter Miranda Palacios, age 3, in a stroller.
 Gilbert Street, located in an unincorporated County area in Anaheim, is adjacent to Salk Elementary School and Magnolia High School.
 Carlos Parra, a student heading to night class at Everest College, was traveling northbound on Gilbert Street and failed to yield for the pedestrian, striking mother and daughter.
 Parra failed to stop and was later arrested for alleged hit-and-run and is awaiting trial on the criminal charges.